chozelinek/mytreetaggerwrapper/README.md

 ## Usage

-To see examples of using `mytreetaggerwrapper.py` and a bundle of scripts to process XML files with TreeTagger check the [TreeTaggerWrapper of TreeTaggerWrapper](https://github.com/chozelinek/ttwottw).
+To see examples of using `mytreetaggerwrapper.py` and a bundle of scripts to process XML files with TreeTagger check the [Wrapper of TreeTaggerWrapper](https://github.com/chozelinek/wottw).